rodolphe37/my-awesome-custom-alert/README.md

 import OfflineMessage from "./components/bonus/offlineMessage/OfflineMessage";
 ...

- const demoOfflineMessage =
-    "You are offline or there is a connection problem!";
+  const demoOfflineMessage = "You are offline or there is a connection problem!";
+  const demoOnlineMessage = "You are now back online!";
+  const demoInfoAndPrimaryMessage = "You are back online, but you should check your connection!";

 <div className="bonus-section">
   <h2>Bonus - another simple reusable alert component</h2>